Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/Line/documentation.md

 * _mode_

   * Sets the mode in which the line is created.

-  * There are three different modes: `centered` (as defined by a center point vector and direction vector), `origin + direction` (as defined by a start point vector and direction vector), and `point to point` (as defined by start and end point vectors).
+This can be `centered` (as defined by a center point vector and direction vector), `origin + direction` (as defined by a start point vector and direction vector), or `point to point` (as defined by start and end point vectors).

 * _center_